Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Introduction

 \section{Introduction}

 More than two decades of research on ultracold fermionic quantum gases have yielded a wealth of exciting insights into quantum matter featuring strong interactions~\cite{Varenna2006book, Varenna2014book, Varenna2022book, Zwerger2012tbb, Strinati2018tbb}.
 Two-component mixtures are commonly used in the experiments to enable $s$-wave interaction, which facilitates efficient cooling and allows to implement strong tunable interactions near Feshbach resonances \cite{Chin2010fri}.
 While spin mixtures of fermionic atoms of the same species are routinely employed in many present experiments, mixtures composed of different fermionic species are much less established, presumably owing to their complex interaction properties and additional challenges in the preparation process.
 However, fermionic species mixtures hold great promise for future experiments, enabling the exploration of novel phenomena through the introduction of mass imbalance as an additional degree of freedom.
 Systems of fermions with constituents of different masses are at the heart of new phenomena in the few-body sector \cite{Efimov1973elo, Kartavtsev2007let, Nishida2008ufg, Blume2010bou, Bazak2017fbe, Mathy2011tma, Levinsen2009ads, Jag2014ooa, Naidon2017epa, Greene2017ufb}, regarding the physics of quantum impurities \cite{Mathy2011tma, Baroni2024mib, Massignan2025pia}, and in relation to unconventional pairing mechanisms \cite{Liu2003igs, Forbes2005scf, Iskin2006tsf, Parish2007pfc, Baranov2008spb, Gezerlis2009hlf, Gubbels2009lpi, Baarsma2013isp, Gubbels2013ifg, Wang2017eeo, Pini2021bmf} and the emergence of novel superfluids \cite{Bennemann2014both, Liu2023qsi}.
-A particular example and motivation for our present work is the prospect to observe the elusive Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{Fulde1964sia,Larkin1964nss,Radzihovsky2010ifr}, which in a resonant fermionic mixture with mass imbalance can be expected \cite{Gubbels2009lpi, Baarsma2013isp, Gubbels2013ifg, Wang2017eeo, Pini2021bmf} under realistically attainable experimental conditions.
+A particular example and motivation for our {work on two-species fermion mixtures} is the prospect to observe the elusive Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{Fulde1964sia,Larkin1964nss,Radzihovsky2010ifr}, which in {the case of mass imbalance} can be expected \cite{Gubbels2009lpi, Baarsma2013isp, Gubbels2013ifg, Wang2017eeo, Pini2021bmf} under realistically attainable experimental conditions.